Mallet finger is an injury to the end of your finger that causes it to bend inwards towards your palm.

 Depending on your job, you may need to take some time off work.
 You should also avoid sports involving the hands while your injury is healing.

 It may take several months for your finger to become fully functional.
-Redness, swelling and tenderness of the skin around the end of the finger are common for three or four months after injury but usually settle eventually.
+Redness, swelling and tenderness of the skin around the end of the finger are common for 3 or 4 months after injury but usually settle eventually.